-I don’t consider myself good in creating characters, and, though I try to make a good fictional world, I don’t think I am that good in creating it.
+I don’t consider myself good at creating characters, and, though I try to make a good fictional world, I don’t think I am that good at creating it.
 But the basic element of fiction that I am worst is probably the plot.
-It seems that I try to create a fictional world and characters and hope that somehow a good story will be born from this, conforming with the themes and tone planed.
+It seems that I try to create a fictional world and characters and hope that somehow a good story will be born from this, according to the themes and tone planed.
 I’ve come to realize it’s not that simple.

 Of my big projects for fiction, I think that just one has already a proper story goal.
 Others are still resumed to their characters, world, and themes, and the plot may turn out to be just an excuse to explore these.
 Maybe I am better creating a collection of short episodic stories than one complete story, but I still want to write some longer continuous stories.

 Don’t they say that art shows many things about its creator?
 Maybe the lack of cohesion in what I create reveals how the lack of cohesion in myself and in the world as I see it.
 Or maybe I am just trying to find excuses for my lack of talent or effort.

 One factor for me delaying plot creation is because reconstructing it may be more difficult than recreating characters and world.
 As the plot is a sequence, damaging one of its parts may disrupt all the logic of events, while the details of character and world would be more easily amended.
 I end up giving up on establishing the plot or just having a vague idea of what would happen, waiting for me to become a greater story creator.
 But maybe I should make more effort since now.

 When I was younger, I used to write random scenes, usually very dramatic, instead of a sequence of events.
 I had the plan that somehow the story would lead to this scene, so basically the story would be filler to the melodramatic scenes.
 This certainly is not a good way to construct a story, and I would have to abandon these ideas because they conflict with its internal logic.